racslabs/racs/README.md

 - **Low-Latency Streaming**: Real-time delivery of audio directly from memory or disk.
 Ideal for edge caches, Content Delivery Networks (CDN), and application servers.
 - **Format Conversion**: On-the-fly transcoding to MP3, Opus, and WAV formats to adapt to client or bandwidth requirements.
 - **Time-Range Queries**: Retrieve precise audio segments by timestamp for efficient slicing, analysis, or playback.
-- **Metadata Management**: Store and query audio-specific metadata such as sample rate, bit depth, and channel count.
+- **Metadata Management**: Store and query audio-specific metadata such as sample rate, bit depth, and channels.
 - **Caching & Persistence**: Hybrid memory–disk storage with LRU caching for fast access and durable persistence.
 - **Programmability**: Embedded Guile Scheme interpreter for direct, scriptable interaction with the server.